Shadowfiend/sbt-resource-management/README.md

 The resulting bundle here is landing.css.

+You can also reference another bundle name in a bundle to include its files in the current bundle.
+For example:

+    super-landing
+    landing
+    more-landing.js
+    massive-landing.js

+The above super-landing.js bundle would include everything in the landing bundle, plus the more-landing.js and massive-landing.js files.

 Scripts and CSS are combined and compressed with the two commands:

     $ sbt resources:compress-scripts